LoPan455/personal-changelog/README.md

   * Completed "What is Spring?" in Pluralsight's "Spring: The Big Picture" video course
   * Worked through an intial setup and configuration of Simply Well Wordpress blog.

+## 11-19-2019
+  * Completed "Understanding Spring's Foundations: The Spring Framework" in Pluralsight